Touch of the Angel

 Yet, at close to three o’clock in the morning, after trying to get some sleep and failing miserably, here he was.

-Ronin walked through the dank alley and stepped through a nondescript green metal door.
+Ronin walked through the dank alley and stepped past a nondescript green metal door.
 His demon radar was going off the charts, making him damned uncomfortable.
 The best way to fix that was to dampen it with alcohol.
 He passed the bouncer, paid the cover to the demon at the desk who’d glamoured himself to appear human, and walked up the stairs, which opened to the main area of the club.
 Dark red walls were framed with intricate metal scrolling, a bar lined one side of the room, and round booths with zebra-patterned seating were scattered throughout.

 He headed straight for the bar, nodding a greeting at the bartender, a tall, golden elf named Crull.